elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-the-political-language-of-ancient-athens-influence-modern-political-terminology.md

 subject: History of the World
 file_name: how-did-the-political-language-of-ancient-athens-influence-modern-political-terminology.md
 url: /learn/history-of-the-world/questions/how-did-the-political-language-of-ancient-athens-influence-modern-political-terminology
-score: 9.5
+score: -1.0
 related_article1:
-    id: 166037
+    id: 166036
     title: >-
-        What were the lasting impacts of Solon and Kleisthenes' reforms on Athenian democracy?
-    subject: History of the World
+        What mythical contributions did Theseus make to the concept of synoikism in Athens?
+    subject: Philosophy and Greek Myths
-    url: /learn/history-of-the-world/questions/what-were-the-lasting-impacts-of-solon-and-kleisthenes-reforms-on-athenian-democracy
+    url: /learn/philosophy-and-greek-myths/questions/what-mythical-contributions-did-theseus-make-to-the-concept-of-synoikism-in-athens
 related_article2:
-    id: 166017
+    id: 166036
     title: >-
-        What was the historical significance of Athens as an urban center in ancient times?
-    subject: History of the World
+        What mythical contributions did Theseus make to the concept of synoikism in Athens?
+    subject: Philosophy and Greek Myths
-    url: /learn/history-of-the-world/questions/what-was-the-historical-significance-of-athens-as-an-urban-center-in-ancient-times
+    url: /learn/philosophy-and-greek-myths/questions/what-mythical-contributions-did-theseus-make-to-the-concept-of-synoikism-in-athens
 related_article3:
-    id: 166024
-    title: >-
-        What was the purpose of the Council of 500 in the governance of Athens?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-purpose-of-the-council-of-500-in-the-governance-of-athens
-related_article4:
-    id: 166023
-    title: >-
-        Who were the Archons, and what was their function in Athenian political institutions?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/who-were-the-archons-and-what-was-their-function-in-athenian-political-institutions
-related_article5:
     id: 166022
     title: >-
         What roles did the Assembly of Citizens and the Law Courts play in Athenian democracy?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-roles-did-the-assembly-of-citizens-and-the-law-courts-play-in-athenian-democracy
+related_article4:
+    id: 166036
+    title: >-
+        What mythical contributions did Theseus make to the concept of synoikism in Athens?
+    subject: Philosophy and Greek Myths
+    url: /learn/philosophy-and-greek-myths/questions/what-mythical-contributions-did-theseus-make-to-the-concept-of-synoikism-in-athens
 ---

 &nbsp;